 It is hard, very hard.

 I’m so heavily addicted to sodium and MSG that around Day 7 or 8 into my diet, I encountered withdrawal symptoms.
-I was unaware they existed!
+I was unaware they even existed!
 There were butterflies in my tummy and an unexplained anxiety nagged me.
 I was on the verge of hysterics when my mother drilled me to no end over a darn piece of chicken.
 I had trouble sleeping.
-My mouth felt blend (not dry - but blend).
+My mouth felt bland (not dry - just bland).
 I needed a drink of water every hour!

 The colleague sitting next to me has 3 bottles of homemade cookies lying on the desk.
 I couldn’t keep my eyes off them!
 She politely offered them to me and I courteously declined but each time she left her desk for a few minutes, I would think, “If I take a cookie now she wouldn’t notice.”
 Oh the temptation!

 Today at Day 10, I feel decidedly better about myself.
 For one thing, my skin complexion has improved.
 I have fewer hunger pangs.
 I no longer feel bloated and aged.
 Most importantly, the pain in my left knee seems to have forsaken me!